-Step 1: For chlorodibromomethane (DBCM), dichlorobromomethane (DCBM) and chloroform, if the pollutant is not detected in the effluent and any of the reported detection limits is less than or equal to the site-specific objectives specified in Table III-1A (the site-specific objectives specified in Table III-1A will be referred to as C), then water quality-based effluent limitations are not necessary.
+Step 1: For chlorodibromomethane (DBCM), dichlorobromomethane (DCBM) and chloroform, if the pollutant is not detected in the effluent and any of the reported detection limits is less than or equal to the site-specific objectives specified in Table 3-2 will be referred to as C), then water quality-based effluent limitations are not necessary.
 If the pollutant is not detected in the effluent and all of the detection limits are greater than site-specific objectives (C), then proceed to Step 5.
 If the pollutant is detected in the effluent then proceed to Step 2.